rmorey/image-search/Readme.md

   - display relevant tags
   - assumed: the image itself

+### Known Issues
+- Once a search is made on mobile, the list fills the screen and blocks the user from entering another search term.
+Pretty lame.

 ### Todo:
 - Add user profile image to details page
 - Fix search bar width on mobile